spencerT101/spencerT101/README.md

 I graduated from CodeClan, a digital skills academy that offered a specialist bootcamp in professional software development.
 The course involved 800+ hours of coding over 16 weeks covering the languages  Python, Javascript and Java, while utilising the frameworks Flask, ReactJS, and Springboot.

-Feel free to take a look at my pinned repo's which demonstrate some of the projects I have worked on during the course.
+Checkout my pinned repo's which demonstrate some of the projects I have worked on during the course.

+Free to reach out or connect on <a href="https://www.linkedin.com/in/spencertaber/"> LinkedIn </a>